Understanding the Common Types of Trusts

 Revocable Trusts

 Revocable trusts are often referred to as living trusts.
-With a revocable trust, the person who created the trust, called the grantor or donor, maintains complete control over the trust and may amend, revoke or terminate it at any time.
-This means that you, the donor, can take back the funds you put in the trust or change the trust’s terms.
+With a revocable trust, the person who created the trust, called the grantor or donor, maintains complete control over the trust and may amend, revoke, or terminate it at any time.
+This means that if you are the grantor, you can take back the funds you put in the trust or change the terms of the trust.
 You can reap the benefits of the trust arrangement while maintaining the ability to change the trust at any time prior to death.

 Revocable trusts are generally used for the following purposes:

-2. Probate avoidance.
-At the death of the trust grantor, the trust property passes to whoever is named in the trust.
+• Avoiding probate: At the death of the trust grantor, the trust property passes to whoever is named in the trust.
 It does not come under the jurisdiction of the probate court, and its distribution need not be held up by the probate process.
-However, the property of a revocable trust will be included in the grantor's estate for tax purposes.
+However, keep in mind that the property of a revocable trust will be included in the grantor's estate for tax purposes.

 Irrevocable Trusts

-An irrevocable trust cannot be changed or amended by the grantor.
+Unlike with a revocable trust, the grantor of an irrevocable trust cannot change or amend its terms.
 Any property placed into the trust may only be distributed by the trustee as provided for in the trust document itself.

-For instance, the grantor may set up a trust under which they will receive income earned on the trust property, but that bars access to the trust principal.
+For instance, the grantor may set up a trust under which they will receive income earned on the trust property, but that bars them from directly accessing the trust funds.
 This type of irrevocable trust is a popular tool for Medicaid planning.

 Testamentary Trusts

 As noted above, a testamentary trust is a trust created by a will.
-Such a trust has no power or effect until the will of the grantor is probated.
+Such a trust has no power or effect until the will of the grantor goes through the probate process.
+(Learn more about what probate entails in another article.)

 Supplemental Needs Trusts

 In this way, the beneficiary will not lose eligibility for benefits such as Supplemental Security Income, Medicaid, and low-income housing.
-A supplemental needs trust can be created by the grantor during life or be part of a will.
+You can create a supplemental needs trust for someone during your lifetime or make it part of your will.

 Credit Shelter Trusts

-Credit shelter trusts are a way for married couples to ensure their surviving spouse can take advantage of state and federal estate tax exemptions.
+Credit shelter trusts are yet another common type of trust.
+For married couples, a credit shelter trust offers a way to ensure their surviving spouse can take advantage of state and federal estate tax exemptions.